Hormones are your body’s chemical messengers. They help control practically every physiological process in your body, including:

 This May Help

-Glucagon is another pancreatic hormone with the opposite effect of insulin.
-When a woman goes without eating for an extended period of time, the pancreas releases glucagon, which signals the liver to convert stored glycogen into glucose.
-The sugar is then secreted into the bloodstream, where it serves as an energy source until the body receives more food.
-This physiological feedback system is designed to keep blood sugar levels steady.
+Glucagon is another pancreatic hormone.
+It has the opposite effect of insulin.
+When you go without eating for an extended period of time, your pancreas releases glucagon.
+This signals your liver to convert stored glycogen into glucose.
+The sugar is then secreted into your bloodstream, where it serves as an energy source until your body receives more food.
+This physiological feedback system is designed to keep your blood sugar levels steady.

 This May Help